Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 A golden crown glows over the mountains and is the symbol of achievement and success.
 The card encourages you to reach toward the highest path to reach your highest good.
 You must let go of your ego and be a person for others if you want to make it through life.

 Temperance is guided by the element of fire.
 This is the first element of the zodiac expressed by the sign Aries.
 Leo and Sagittarius also represent fire.

-Fire is the element of free-will.
+Fire is the element of free will.
 It is active, it is aggressive, and it is passionate.
-Temperance is about understanding free-will to a more complex level.
-If we let free-will go uninhibited we'll be taking too many risks and and putting ourselves in harm's way.
+Temperance is about understanding free will to a more complex level.
+If we let free will go uninhibited, we'll be taking too many risks and putting ourselves in harm's way.

-Temperance is about a mastery of free-will.
+Temperance is about mastery of free will.
 You still get to decide what you want to do, but you also go with the flow.
 You have an acceptance of your own ability to make choices and fate.

 You're predestined in more ways than you think from your genetics, your surroundings, and your natural inclinations.

 Jupiter represents the king of the gods in Roman mythology.
 Jupiter has a great deal of ego, which can be a thorn in his side.
 Sagittarius is ruled by Jupiter and is the most diluted fire sign.
 Aries and Leo have flames that are big and bold.
 Sagittarius is more spontaneous and described in more colors.

 Temperance encourages you to work on meditation, patience, balance, and moderation in order to find your highest self.
 Temperance is one of three virtue cards with Strength and Justice.
 The Strength card represents fortitude.

 I find it interesting that the Hanged Man card is also about balance, but in that card the situation is dire.
 The Hanged Man is in a compromising pose, and if he doesn't do something about it—and with expertise—he could face an untimely death.
 The Hanged Man card appears before the Death card, which generally isn't about physical death but an end to a chapter.
 It's about change.